thuangb/ADD-GCN/README.md

 # ADD-GCN: Attention-Driven Dynamic Graph Convolutional Network for Multi-Label Image Recognition

-This project hosts the code for implementing the ADD-GCN algorithm for multi-label image recognition, as presented in our paper:
+This project hosts the code for implementing the ADD-GCN algorithm for multi-label image recognition, as presented in the paper:

     Attention-Driven Dynamic Graph Convolutional Network for Multi-Label Image Recognition;
     Jin Ye, Junjun He, Xiaojiang Peng, Wenhao Wu, Yu Qiao;